-The course is not technically difficult but does require that you read and understand the material.
 Most questions are essay questions which require that you synthesize the important aspects of the course.
 Old tests and finals will be available on the web site.

-Outline: Incomplete - Only covers the Phelps book.
+Outline: Incomplete - Only covers the Hurley book.

-1. Introduction - These chapters are your responsibility.
-The first two are introductions to health economics.
+1. Introduction - This chapter is your responsibility.
+It provides an introduction to health economics.

-Phelps: Ch.
-1, 2
+Hurley: Ch.
+1

-2. The Production of Health - This topic is important and extra material will be provided.
+2. The Production of Health - This topic is important.
 Inefficient production may be one of the most important health economics problems.